mswieboda/tabster-mobile/README.md

 ### Android

-To run on an Android simulator, first launch the simulator via AVD in Android Studio.
+To run on an Android simulator, first launch the simulator via AVD in Android Studio (or use `emulator -list-avds` and `emulator @AVD_NAME` via command line)

 Once the simulator is booted up, run: